Antelope Canyon: where light paints upon the rocks

 What is Antelope Canyon?

-The Magic of the Light Beams
+The Magic of Light Beams

-How to Visit Antelope Canyon?
+How to visit Antelope Canyon?

-• Only with a guide – visits are only possible through organized tours led by local Navajo guides.
+• Only with a guide – visits are possible only through organized tours led by local Navajo guides.

-• Choose your timing carefully – for the best photos and experience, aim for midday (around 11:00–13:00).
+• Choose your timing carefully – for the best photos and experience, aim for noon (around 11:00–13:00).

 Practical Tips for Visiting